Damdum08/Leftover/README.md

 # Leftover
-Some code utilities used during my studies.
+Some code utilities used during my studies or just for training

 "split-crypto.py" :